ztwalters/Docs/aspnet/fundamentals/dependency-injection.rst

 	{
 		[ActionContext]
 		public ActionContext ActionContext { get; set; }

+		[ActionBindingContext]
+		public ActionBindingContext BindingContext { get; set; }

 		public HttpContext HttpContext => ActionContext.HttpContext
 	}

+In the example above, the ``HttpContext`` property is written as an expression-bodied member.
+For more info, see `New Language Features in C# 6 <https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6>`_.

+`[ActionContext] <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionContextAttribute.cs>`__ Other context-injecting (AKA bespoke) attributes include `[ViewContext]` (useful in `ITagHelper` implementations) and `[ViewDataDictionary]` (useful in POCO controllers – and our `Controller` class).

+Use the `[ActionContext] <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionContextAttribute.cs>`_ attribute on POCO controllers to add the `ActionContext <https://github.com/aspnet/Mvc/blob/master/src/Microsoft.AspNet.Mvc.Abstractions/ActionContext.cs>`__ to the DI container.
+The ``ActionContext`` contains the context object for execution of action which has been selected as part of an HTTP request.

+Use the `[ActionBindingContext] <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionBindingContextAttribute.cs>`_ attribute on POCO controllers to add the `ActionBindingContext <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionBindingContext.cs>`_ to the DI container.

+The Activate attribute is gone - see `Changes to [Activate] <https://github.com/aspnet/Announcements/issues/28>`_ but some of the text below will apply to bespoke attributes.

 In classic DI, every object and service that the DI system supports is registered in the DI container.
 Registration can be explicit or by searching assemblies of the file system and automatically registering them.
 The default container currently does not support searching/auto registration, but `AutoFac <http://autofac.org/>`_ and `MEF <http://msdn.microsoft.com/en-us/library/dd460648(v=vs.110).aspx>`_ have a startup method you can call to search for a list of interfaces and services and automatically wire them up.